Stocks mixed as investors wait to hear from Federal Reserve

 Some Fed officials, citing strong hiring growth and rising inflation, have said that the central bank should start normalizing monetary policy soon.
 Others argue the Fed needs to see stronger economic data to be sure a recovery is established.

-Companies reporting after the closing bell include chipmaker Nvidia and telecommunications giant Cisco Systems.
+Companies reporting after the closing bell include the brokerage app Robinhood, chipmaker Nvidia and telecommunications giant Cisco Systems.